About the project

 “Our Ribbon” is a unique project that is part of the Nachshon Program at the Gymnasia Realit, high school in the city of Rishon L’Zion, Israel.
 Its aim is to apply the guidelines of the Nachshon Program for developing and nurturing talented, quality youth, and for creating scientific, leadership ability in Israel.

-It is within the framework of this program, starting in 2019, with tenth graders, that the project “Our Ribbon” was conceived, with the purpose of generating greater knowledge and responsibility about a range of environmental issues, on a local (Rishon L’Zion), country-wide, and world level.
+Starting in 2019, with tenth graders, that the project “Our Ribbon” was conceived, with the purpose of generating greater knowledge and responsibility about a range of environmental issues, on a local (Rishon L’Zion), country-wide, and world level.

 Some Central Points in the Development of the Project